zkintro/zkintro/content/it/temp.md

 ZKPs can help.
 Perhaps not for everything, everywhere, or at this precise moment.
 But it applies to numerous things, in various places, and increasingly so.
 In the rest of this article, I'll try to convince you why and how.
 Let's follow the magic.

-Le ZKP possono aiutare.
+Le ZKPs possono aiutare.
 Magari non per tutto, ovunque, o esattamente ora.
 Ma sono già applicabili a numerosi scenari, in vari contesti, e sempre di più lo saranno.
 Nel resto di questo articolo cercherò di convincerti del perché e del come.
 Seguiamo insieme la magia.

 ---